Best diving in the world: 11 must-dive sites

 Osprey Reef, Coral Sea

 This is as remote as it gets.
-Lying 110 kilometres northeast of the northern Great Barrier Reef, Osprey Reef rewards the daring with 40m+ visibility, jaw-dropping shark action and if the season’s right, the chance to see schooling hammerhead sharks, dogtooth tuna and other pelagic species.
+Lying 110kms northeast of the northern section of the Great Barrier Reef, Osprey Reef rewards the daring with 40m+ visibility, jaw-dropping shark action and if the season’s right, the chance to see schooling hammerhead sharks, dogtooth tuna and other pelagic species.

 Cod Hole, Lizard Island